bhuman/SimRobot/README.md

 ### Prerequisites

-- Microsoft Windows 10 64 bit Version 1903
+- Microsoft Windows 10 64-bit Version 20H2
--  Microsoft Visual Studio Community 2019 Version 16.4 or newer.
+-  Microsoft Visual Studio Community 2019 Version 16.8.2 or newer.
 Installing the workload *Desktop development with C++* as well as the packages *MSVC v142 - VS 2019 C++ x86/x64 build tools* and *Windows 10 SDK 10.0.18362.0* or newer is sufficient.
 -  CMake 3.16 or newer

 ### Compiling